ZarinTasminSejuti/Education-Event-Management/src/questions_and_answers.md

 #### Answer: ?

-<i>Here we run forEach loop in nums array. the num variable will loop through each of array number and then check if the (num) is any of array number will true(i meant number will not be zero) then it will evaluate the (count = count + 1 ) four time. so the result will be 3 (3 times it will perform the if condition) </i>
+<i>Here we run forEach loop in nums array. the num variable will loop through each of array number and then check if the (num) is any of array number will true(i meant number will not be zero) then it will evaluate the (count = count + 1 ) for four times. so the result will be 3 (3 times it will perform the if condition) </i>

 </p>
 </details>